A. Carter Wilder

-Abel Carter Wilder (March 18, 1828 – December 22, 1875) was a U.S. Representative from Kansas.
+Abel Carter Wilder (March 18, 1828 – December 22, 1875) was an American Civil War veteran who served one term as a U.S. Representative from Kansas from 1863 to 1865.

 Biography

 Born in Mendon, Massachusetts, Wilder completed preparatory studies and engaged in mercantile pursuits.
-He moved to Rochester, New York, and continued mercantile pursuits.
-He moved to Leavenworth, Kansas in 1857 and again engaged in mercantile pursuits.
+He moved to Rochester, New York, before moving again to Leavenworth, Kansas in 1857.

+Political activities

 He served as delegate to the Osawatomie convention in 1859.

-He served as delegate to the Republican National Convention in 1860 and elected its chairman.
+He also served as delegate to the Republican National Convention in 1860, where he led the delegates for the Kansas Territory.

+Civil War

 He served as a captain in the Kansas brigade for one year in the Civil War.

+Congress

 Wilder was elected as a Republican to the Thirty-Eighth Congress (March 4, 1863 – March 3, 1865).

+Later career and retirement

-He served as delegate to the Republican National Conventions in 1864, 1868, and 1872.
+He again served as delegate to the Republican National Conventions in 1864, 1868, and 1872.
 He returned to Rochester, New York, in 1865 and published the Morning and Evening Express until 1868, when he retired from active business pursuits.

 Wilder was elected mayor of Rochester in 1872, but resigned in 1873.

+Death and burial

 He died in San Francisco, California, December 22, 1875, while there for his health.
 He was interred in Mount Hope Cemetery, Rochester, New York.